Best eCommerce Business Models and Strategies with Examples

 International transactions

-Given the fact that you can reach a whole lot of people around the world using e-commerce, it gives room for you to sell your products globally.
+Given the fact that you can reach a whole lot of people around the world using ecommerce, it gives room for you to sell your products globally.

 Amazon, for example, ships products to over 100 countries worldwide.